Spectacular 5 Day Self Drive Wildlife Tour of Iceland with Whale & Puffin Watching

 Book this tour to immerse yourself in the vibrant wildlife of Iceland!
 Check availability by choosing a date.

 After settling in, the rest of the day is free for you to explore the capital city.
-There are a huge range of museums, galleries, theatres, restaurants, and bars to suit all tastes.
-Consider sampling some of the capital's exciting nightlife, before bringing an end to day one.
+There is a vast range of museums, galleries, theatres, restaurants, and bars to suit all tastes.
+Consider sampling some of the capital's exciting nightlife before bringing an end to day one.

-Aim for an early start, and head for the town of Hveragerði, where you will have a half-day horse-riding tour waiting for you.
-You will meet the Icelandic horses for the first time here, and quickly see that there is a lot more to them than their best known quality, which is having a sixth gait when it comes to dressage.
-They are also intelligent, sociable, curious and sweet, and you are almost guaranteed to fall straight in love with them.
+Aim for an early start, and head for the town of Hveragerdi, where you will have a half-day horse-riding tour waiting for you.
+You will meet the Icelandic horses for the first time here and quickly see that there is a lot more to them than their best-known quality, which is having a sixth gait when it comes to dressage.
+They are also intelligent, friendly, curious, and sweet, and you are almost guaranteed to fall straight in love with them.

 You will then ride to the geothermal valley of Reykjadalur, over a mountainous pass dotted with steaming vents and twisting lava formations.
 Your destination is a naturally heated river, surrounded by high peaks and bubbling hot springs, where you can dismount and bask.
-This setting is so mystical and ideal, it feels more fantasy than real-world.
-When you are fully refreshed, you can mount back up and ride through the mountains back to town.
+This setting is so mystical and ideal.
+It feels more fantasy than real-world.
+When fully refreshed, you can mount back up and ride through the mountains back to town.

-From there, you will drive along the south coast until you reach the Hvlosvöllur area, where your accommodation awaits.
+From there, you will drive along the south coast until you reach the Selfoss area, where your accommodation awaits.

-On day three, head to Landeyjahöfn harbour and take an hour-long sailing trip to the Westman Islands, known locally as Vestmannaeyjar.
-The volcanic island is also referred to as the Pompeii of the North, after a massive eruption in 1973, and has fascinating museums regarding the volcanism and history of the area.
+On day three, head to Landeyjahofn harbor and take an hour-long sailing trip to the Westman Islands, known locally as Vestmannaeyjar.
+The volcanic island is also referred to as the Pompeii of the North after a massive eruption happened in 1973.
+It now has fascinating museums regarding the volcanism and history of the area.

 When you reach the Westman Islands, you can take a boat trip to see its puffin breeding colony.
-Prepare to be blown away, as it is the largest in the world; there are though to be around 1.1 million birds nesting in the cliffs.
-These puffins, elusive in much of the rest of the world, cannot be seen better anywhere else.
+Prepare to be blown away, as it is the largest in the world.
+There are thought to be around 1.1 million birds nesting in the cliffs.
+These puffins, elusive in much of the world, cannot be seen better anywhere else.

 After the voyage, you will have the rest of the day to wander around the island, with the option to take a small hike to the volcanic crater.
-At the end of the day, head back to the mainland and spend another night in the Hvolsvöllur area.
+Head back to the mainland and spend another night in the Hvolsvollur area at the end of the day.

 Drive back to the capital, but don't miss the world-famous Golden Circle en route.
-Witness the mighty power of Gullfoss waterfall, as it cascades from a height of 32 m (105 ft), and marvel over Strokkur geyser in the Geysir geothermal area, as it blasts water over 20m (66 ft) high.
-The third and final stop is Þingvellir National Park, where you can walk between the North American and Eurasian tectonic plates, while immersing yourself in Iceland's heritage; it was here, after all, that the world's longest running representative parliament was started in 930 AD, Iceland converted to Christianity in 1000 AD, and the nation declared independence from Denmark in 1944.
+Witness the mighty power of Gullfoss waterfall, as it cascades from a height of 105 ft (32 m), and marvel over Strokkur geyser in the Geysir geothermal area, as it blasts water over 66 ft (20m) high.
+The third and final stop is Thingvellir National Park, where you can walk between the North American and Eurasian tectonic plates while immersing yourself in Iceland's heritage.
+It was here that the world's longest-running representative parliament was started in 930 AD; Iceland converted to Christianity in 1000 AD; the nation declared independence from Denmark in 1944.

-After a fantastic sightseeing adventure, end the day with a whale watching tour out of Reykjavík harbour.
-Faxafloi bay is home to minke and humpback whales, white-beaked dolphins and harbour porpoises, and is sometimes frequented by orcas, beaked whales, and even fin and blue whales.
+After a fantastic sightseeing adventure, end the day with a whale-watching tour out of Reykjavik harbor.
+Faxafloi Bay is home to minke and humpback whales, white-beaked dolphins, and harbor porpoises and is sometimes frequented by orcas, beaked whales, and even fin and blue whales.